mrismanaziz/Reforestation/README.md

-## Which is the fastest growing city in the world?
-Dublin'
+## What time did the man go to the dentist?
+Tooth hurt-y.